urosevic/youtube-channel/readme.txt

     }
 }`

-So, we display thumbnails for 7 random videos from default (global) playlist, and distribute small thumbnails to 3 columns on wide screens, 2 columns under 768px and single thumbnail per row under 480px.
+That will show thumbnails for seven random videos from the default playlist defined in plugin settings: one full-width thumbnail and six remaining thumbnails distributed to 3 columns on wide screens, two columns under 768px and a single thumbnail per row under 480px.

-= How I can add pagination (for example to Dynamic Wall view)? =
+= How I can add pagination (to Dynamic Wall view)? =

-Unfortunately, YouTube Channel does not support pagination, so you’ll get only defined number of YouTube items in block in single view, no matter did you choose thumbnail or HTML5 Embed as mode.
+YouTube Channel does not support pagination.

-= How to reduce size of/remove thumbnail Play button? =
+= How to reduce the size thumbnail Play button or remove it? =

-Since v3.0.8 we changed how thumnail Play button is embedded.
-If you wish to reduce button size, tune transform CSS property in theme's style.css, like this:
+Resize thumbnail play button by adding following custom CSS to Customizer, or child theme **style.css** or to [Head & Footer Code](https://wordpress.org/plugins/head-footer-code/) plugin:

 `.youtube_channel .ytc_thumb>span:before {
   transform: scale(.65);
 }`

-If you wish to remove (hide) play button from thumbnails, simply set display property to none, like this:
+To remove (hide) thumbnail play button, use following custom CSS:

 `.youtube_channel .ytc_thumb>span:before {
   display: none !important;